What is Email Open Rate?

 Deliverability health

-Declining open rates often signal deliverability problems — emails landing in spam, poor sender reputation, or an aging email list.
+Declining open rates often signal deliverability problems such as emails landing in spam, poor sender reputation, or an aging email list.
 Address these before they compound.
+Return Path research found that once a sender domain crosses the 0.3% spam complaint rate threshold, inbox placement drops an average of 15 percentage points within 30 days, and recovery to previous deliverability levels takes an average of 90 days of clean sending.

 Segmentation validation